-Nursery 1 Reception Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Enjoy of freely.
-Join in actions familiar with s from r songs ly some of some some some some some some some some Write some or all the letters of their name.
-Develop understanding of 5 key concepts about print.
-Listens to longer stories.
-Hears ambitious vocabulary.
+Nursery 1 lursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Enjoy of freely.
+Join in actions familia drawing with s from ar songs ay some of Make marks on their picture to stand for their name.
+Repeat words Write some or all the letters of their name.
 Distinguishes between marks made.
 Has favourite stories, songs and rhymes.
 Make marks on their picture to stand for their writing.
 Talks about events, characters and make simple predictions Begins to write letters to represent initial sound of words.
 Extended conversations about stories, learning new ambitious vocabulary.
 Blend sounds into words, so that they can read short words made up of known letter-sounds Listens and uses prediction skills.
 Make marks on their picture to stand for their name.
 Repeat words and phrases from familiar stories.
 Write some letters accurately.
 Talks about events, characters and make simple predictions Read simple phrases and sentences made up of words with known letter-sound correspondences and, where necessary, a few exception words.
 Spell words by identifying the sounds and then writing the sound with letter/s.
 Re-read these books to build up their confidence in word reading, their fluency and their understanding and enjoyment.
 Listens, retells and predicts, suggests new endings.
 Use, hear and discuss ambitious vocabulary.

 Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Mathematics Beginning to compare and recognise changes in numbers Begins to say numbers in order.
 Takes/ gives two or three objects from a group Beginning to notice numerals Beginning to count on their fingers Responds to some spatial / positional language Uses some number names.
 Counts up to five items Links numerals with amounts Shows awareness of shape similarities and differences Engages in subitising numbers 3&4.
 Uses spatial language Spots patterns in the environment Enjoys tackling problems involving prediction and comparisons Joins in and anticipates repeated patterns Explores differences in size, length etc. Compares two small groups of up to five objects Subitises one, two and three objects Explores and adds to simple linear patterns Compares two small groups of up to five objects Begin to recognise numerals 0 to 10 Estimates numbers of things Increasingly confident at putting numerals in order 0 to 10 Counts out up to 10 objects from a larger group Matches the numeral with a group of items) Begins to conceptually subitise larger numbers.
 Chooses familiar objects to create and recreate repeating patterns increasingly able to order and sequence events using everyday language related to time Beginning to learn numbers are made up of smaller numbers Responds to and uses language of position Chooses items based on their shape Finds the longer or shorter, heavier etc Separates a group of three or four objects Accurately predicts, moves and rotates objects Recalls a sequence of events in everyday life Count beyond ten.
 Understand the 'one more than/one less than' relationship between consecutive numbers.
 Automatically recall number bonds for numbers 0-5 and some to 10.
 Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can.
 Compare length, weight and capacity.
 Subitise quantities of 5 or more.
 Odds and evens.
-White Rose Maths Scheme is followed and compare measure and pattern , 3 triangles is Alive in 5 Mass and capacity Growing 6,7,8 Length height and Building 9 and 10 Explore 3-D shape time To 20 and beyout How many now Manipulate, council Sharing and grow Visualise, build Make connection Consolidation v? mpose and decompo ouping I and map
+White Rose Maths Scheme is followed and compare measure and patterr , 3 triangles S Alive in 5 Mass and capacity Growing 6,7,8 Length height and Building 9 and 10 Explore 3-D shape time To 20 and beyout How many now Manipulate, cook Sharing and growth Visualise, build Make connection Consolidation v? mpose and decompo ouping I and map